Learn a little more about our authors

 Mindy: Assistant Library Director at Everett Public Library

 Richard: Richard tries to keep current with the latest books, but is easily side tracked by interesting titles from any time period whether fiction or non-fiction.
-Recent favorite authors include Wells Tower, Yoko Ogawa, John Burnside and David Peace.
+Recent favorite authors include Maryse Meijer, Yoko Ogawa, Sarah Moss, Evie Wyld and Mary Beard.

 Ron: Ron generally reads humorous books, be they fiction or non, and books set in the early 20th century, again fiction or non.
 Favorites include Jasper Fforde, Bill Bryson and P. G. Wodehouse.
 Oh, he’s also a musician.